nearprotocol/stakewars/README.md

 # Stake Wars Episode II: Return of the Validators
-July 6th 2020 update: Congrats to [validators joining TestNet](VALIDATORS.md#testnet-validators)!
+July 17th 2020 update: the [challenge 005](challenges/challenge005.md) is live!

 Welcome to NEAR Stake Wars Episode II, Return of the Validators!